-Zara Hubble had much to smile about this morning as she welcomed pupils back to Northwood College for Girls in her new role as Head with the great news of a set of outstanding 2018 examination results.
-Pupils and staff alike have been celebrating over the summer break a 100% A Level pass rate, with 50% of grades at A*- A, and the fact that over 70% of the GCSE grades were at A* - A (or 9-7 equivalents).
+Zara Hubble had much to smile about as she welcomed pupils back to Northwood College for Girls in her new role as Head with the great news of a set of outstanding 2018 examination results.
+Pupils and staff alike have been celebrating over the summer break a 100% A Level pass rate, with 50% of grades at A*- A, and the fact that over 70% of the GCSE grades were at A* – A (or 9-7 equivalents).

 “I am privileged to have inherited such an incredible school,” Zara said “and I am grateful for the opportunity to lead a formidable team of phenomenal students and hugely dedicated staff, who collectively make Northwood College a hub of energy, ambition and excellence.